Honour the incredible women who have shaped your life – share their stories this Mother’s Day! Let’s pass on the #legacyofstrength!

-A feminist blogger with a compelling voice, yet a very humble and down-to-earth person and friend, that is Anupama Dalmia here, speaking about what makes her tick.
+Anupama Dalmia.
+A feminist blogger with a compelling voice, yet a very humble and down-to-earth person and friend.
+What makes her tick?

 “Sometimes learning about something involves unlearning.
 So, always keep your mind open if you truly want to evolve into a better and more sensitive person in life.
 Also, fear is a normal emotion.
 But, do not let it bog you down and become an obstacle in your path.
 Yes, you might fail or falter but what if you don’t?
 It is the latter thought that has always helped me take decisions which everyone terms as ‘risky’.
 The opportunities are endless if you are ready to take the plunge,” states 36-year-old Anupama Dalmia who is one of the top bloggers and influencers of the country.